Ingredient Glossary

 Chicken Meal

-Chicken is cooked and ground to a fine consistency.
+Chicken meat and bones are cooked and ground to a fine consistency.
 A nutrient-rich source of protein and minerals.

 +